 Finding New Opportunity For Old Coal-Fired Power Plant Sites

-Nearly 300 coal-fired power plants have been "retired" since 2010 according to the Sierra Club, a trend that continues despite President Trump's support for coal.
-That's left many communities worried those now idled places will simply be mothballed.
+Nearly 300 coal-fired power plants have been "retired" since 2010, according to the Sierra Club.
+It's a trend that continues despite President Trump's support for coal.
+That has left many communities worried that those now-idled places will simply be mothballed.

-"We don't want to see sites like this rust away, be eyesores on the community and offer no real tax revenue going forward, no employment opportunities," says Denise Brinley, Executive Director at the Pennsylvania Governor's Office of Energy.
+"We don't want to see sites like this rust away, be eyesores on the community and offer no real tax revenue going forward, no employment opportunities," says Denise Brinley, executive director at the Pennsylvania Governor's Office of Energy.

-Her state has been hit with 14 coal plants shut down in the past 9 years, and so the Department of Community and Economic Development has created a plan for redeveloping some of them.
+Her state has seen 14 coal plants shut down in the past nine years.
+As a result, the Department of Community and Economic Development has created a plan for redeveloping some of them.

 The agency produces promotional "playbooks" that outline the characteristics of a site — both the benefits and drawbacks — and then offers ideas for what kinds of businesses might locate there.

-One of the first plans is for a stretch of about 219 acres of land along the Susquehanna River in the small central Pennsylvania town of Shamokin Dam.
+One of the first plans is for a stretch of about 219 acres along the Susquehanna River in the small central Pennsylvania town of Shamokin Dam.

-Drive into town and you can't miss the four, tall smoke stacks that rise from a huge brick building.
-It housed the plant's steam generators, which produced electricity for more than six decades before the facility shut down in 2014.
+Drive into town, and you can't miss four tall smokestacks rising from a huge brick building.
+It housed the coal-fired power plant's steam generators, which produced electricity for more than six decades before the facility shut down in 2014.

 These days there's new activity at the site.
-On the north edge crews are laying a concrete foundation for a completely different kind of plant, a medical marijuana cultivating facility.
+On the north edge, crews are laying a concrete foundation for a different kind of plant, a medical marijuana cultivating facility.
 It's quite a shift for the typically sedate power generation business.

-"There were a few chuckles in the conference calls in the mornings when we were first talking about it as an opportunity," says Joe Zokaites, principal of the firm Arcova which is redeveloping the site.
+"There were a few chuckles in the conference calls in the mornings when we were first talking about it as an opportunity," says Joe Zokaites, principal of Arcova, which is redeveloping the site.
 "But everyone is on board and supports it now."

 The Massachusetts company Insa is building the marijuana grow house and plans to sell to dispensaries in Pennsylvania.

 This is just part of the plan for the Shamokin Dam site.
-Already a shiny new natural gas power plant has been built.
+A shiny new natural gas power plant has been built already.
 It takes up a fraction of the space the coal plant did, yet produces almost three times the electricity.

 Pennsylvania's cheap and abundant natural gas supplies are a big reason coal plants here are shutting down.

-Brinley, of the Governor's Office of Energy, says once a playbook is printed copies are distributed to local leaders and companies looking to do business in Pennsylvania.
+Brinley, of the Governor's Office of Energy, says once a playbook is printed, copies are distributed to local leaders and companies looking to do business in Pennsylvania.

 The plans acknowledge environmental concerns.
 Often there's pollution from decades of burning coal and storing ash.